Advanced Riot Control Technology: Ensuring Public Safety

 Rubber bullets are commonly used by law enforcement agencies and military forces around the world as a means of crowd control.
 They are considered an alternative to traditional ammunition, such as live bullets, and are intended to provide a less lethal option in volatile situations where force may be necessary.
 The impact of rubber bullets can vary depending on the distance from which they are fired and the target area on the body.

-See also Unveiling the Essentials of Commando Advanced First Aid
+See also Unveiling the Dynamics of Sri Lanka's Military Industry

 While rubber bullets are intended to be non-lethal, there have been instances where their use has resulted in serious injuries, including fractures, internal injuries, and even fatalities.
 Due to the potential risks associated with their use, the deployment of rubber bullets in riot control situations is a subject of debate and controversy.
 Proper training and guidelines are essential to ensure the safe and effective use of rubber bullets in maintaining public order.